pceftpos/Examples/Test.Angular.SignalR/README.md

 ![POS Txn Cancelled](Docs/pos_txn_cancelled.png)

 ##### Settings
-On the Settings tab you can update the POS Server API and default transaction amount used on the Home page.
+On the Settings tab you can update the POS Server and default transaction amount used on the Home page.
 This is stored in **ClientApp\src\assets\config.json**<br/>
 ![POS Settings](Docs/pos_settings.png)

 ## __Troubleshooting__